Penyengat Island: Background

 Penyengat Island is a tourist attraction in Riau Islands.
-A few landmarks that may be visited are the Sultan Riau Great Mosque that is made from egg whites, the tombs of the Kings, the tomb of the national hero Raja Ali Haji, the Palace complex and blockhouse Office at Kursi Hill.
-Penyengat island is the perfect island to visit to explore the heritage of Malay culture.
+A few landmarks that may be visited are the Sultan Riau Great Mosque that is made from egg whites, the tombs of the Kings, the tombs of the national heroes Raja Haji Fisabilillah and Raja Ali Haji, the Palace complex and blockhouse Office at Kursi Hill.

-During the reign of Sultan Riau, this island was used as headquarters ground in Malay land.
+During the reign of the Sultan of Riau, this island was used as headquarters by them.
 It can be seen from the many historical relics of the past.
-Aside from being the headquarters of the government, the island was also a fortress forefront in retaliating the Dutch attack.
+Aside from being the headquarters of the government, the island was also a fortress forefront in retaliating Dutch attacks.

-The evidence from the center of defense during the war is can be seen from the presence of a castle on the hill.
-The hill is known as Bukit Kursi.
+The evidence from the center of defense during the war can be seen from the presence of a fort on the hill, known as Bukit Kursi.
 As a center of defense, it has some cannons that face the sea.
-The cannons are very strategically located, which can be used at any time when an enemy approaches.